Hugh Stuckey

 Hugh Clifford Stuckey (1 July 1928 – 21 June 2018) was an Australian comedy and drama screenwriter, with credits writing for television, film, radio and commercials both locally and in the United Kingdom and the US.
 He was also a published author, playwright, radio broadcaster, actor, and Victorian baseballer.

 Having started writing for In Melbourne Tonight in 1957, he was one of Australia's first television comedy writers.
-He wrote for Australian productions The Delo and Daly Show, Time for Terry, A Country Practice, Blue Heelers, Hey Dad..!, Neighbours, The New Adventures of Blinky Bill and The Restless Years, and wrote various shows for stars Noel Ferrier, Stuart Wagstaff, Bert Newton, Frankie Howerd and Tommy Leonetti.
-British shows he wrote for included The Two Ronnies, Dave Allen at Large and The Bill.
-American productions included I Dream of Jeannie and Bewitched.
+He wrote for Australian productions A Country Practice, Blue Heelers, Hey Dad..!, Neighbours, and The Restless Years, and wrote various shows for stars Bert Newton, Frankie Howerd, and others.
+He also wrote for British shows, including The Two Ronnies, Dave Allen at Large, and The Bill, and American productions such as I Dream of Jeannie and Bewitched.

 Stuckey was a life member of the Australian Writers' Guild, having been a founding member.
 He presided as the group's vice president for many years.
 He lectured at the Film and Television School and RMIT, mentoring the next generation of writers.

-Stuckey was honoured by the television industry with the 2005 Fred Parsons Award at the Australian Writers' Guild AWGIE Awards for his lifetime contribution to Australian comedy.

-Early life
+Early life and education

-Born Hugh Clifford Stuckey on 1 July 1928 at the Ellesmere Hospital, Ormond, Australia, he was the son of Linda Stuckey and Australian baseballer Hubert Stuckey.
+Hugh Clifford Stuckey was born on 1 July 1928 at the Ellesmere Hospital, Ormond, Victoria, Australia, the son of Linda Stuckey and Australian baseballer Hubert Stuckey.
 He was born during the Great Depression, which had a large impact on the Stuckey family.

-Early career

 In 1942, at 14 years old, Stuckey secured his first radio spot as a comedian for a weekly variety show called Kiddies Kapers.
 In 1943, at the age of 15 and under pressure by his father, he finished his studies at Melbourne High School and started working at Australian Paper Manufacturers (APM), now named Paperlinx.
 Hubert had chosen APM for Hugh to work for, as they had survived the Great Depression and could offer Hugh a secure job for life.